mariovas3/text-recogniser/README.md

 	* The credentials for the google drive api should live in the root directory as `token.json` or if the token has expired, flow credentials in the same directory under the name of `google_drive_credentials.json` should exist.
 	* The google drive download function is available in the <a href="./model_package/project_utils.py">project utils file</a>.

-## TODO:

 ## Maintainer notes:
 * If bumping the version of python support to 3.12 and above, I could swap the use of `boltons.cacheutils.cachedproperty` for `functools.cached_property`.
 Currently I'm aiming to support python 3.11, which still uses the old version of `functools.cached_property` which has <a href="https://discuss.python.org/t/finding-a-path-forward-for-functools-cached-property/23757">tricky locking</a> in multithreaded apps, so will use the `boltons` version for now.
 * For parsing `xml`, I currently use <a href="https://pypi.org/project/defusedxml">defusedxml</a> since the standard lib can be vulnerable to some bad `xml`.

 ## Notes on IAM data:
 * Some authours have written stuff like `Sentence Database P02-109` and then horizontal lines and then the content they were actually supposed to write.
 To deal with this, I only take the lines starting from the first line that appears in the machine-written part of the form and end in the first line, bottom to top, that appears in the form.
-The hope is to filter out handwritten text of the non-machine-written part.
+The hope is to filter out invalid handwritten text that surrounds the desired content of the machine-written part.
 	* Example of a bad form is: `p02-109`.
 * A few authours of forms have written in all-caps undermining the case sensitive nature of the labels.
 When filtering lines based on the machine part of the xml, I will uppercase the validation string (machine part).
 The all-caps forms are:

 	```python
 	['g07-000a', 'g07-003a', 'f07-101a', 'g07-007a', 'g01-022']
 	```
-* We always work with grayscale colourmapping.
+* I always work with grayscale colourmapping.
 Throughout the codebase there might be some misterious `'L'` arguments passed to `PIL` functions.
-This stands for Luminance according to <a href="https://stackoverflow.com/questions/52307290/what-is-the-difference-between-images-in-p-and-l-mode-in-pil">this</a> stack overflow post and only stores grayscale.
+This stands for *Luminance* according to <a href="https://stackoverflow.com/questions/52307290/what-is-the-difference-between-images-in-p-and-l-mode-in-pil">this</a> stack overflow post and only stores grayscale.
-	* Also remember that PIL sizes return `(width, height)` layout in contrast to most arrays.
+	* Also remember that PIL sizes return `(width, height)` layout in contrast to most array APIs.
 ### Notes on IAMLines data:
 * Some tricky ids to test on: